 Home Visiting – Improve the life of a senior by visiting a senior client in their home once a week for social interaction.
 We match people based on culture and personal suitability.

-Senior Social Support & Healthy Ageing Services Assistant – Help provide support to seniors from a culturally and linguistically diverse (CALD) background.
+Social Support & Healthy Ageing Services Assistant – Help provide support to people from culturally and linguistically diverse (CALD) backgrounds.
 Assist with craft and fun activities, food preparation, serving meals, physical activity and outings.

 Events – Volunteer at festivals, markets, events and open days.

 BRMC is an incorporated body.
 The constitution provides for three categories of membership.

 (1) General Membership: Any organisation whose primary objective is either of a cultural/ethnic or multicultural focus and whose aims and activities are consistent with the above.